google/earthengine-community/tutorials/customizing-base-map-styles/index.md

 [Open In Code Editor](https://code.earthengine.google.com/283c86dd3189788452b5fb64174a1b43)

-In this tutorial, you'll learn how to change the options of the `Map` object to define your our styles for the underlying base map.
+In this tutorial, you'll learn how to change the options of the `Map` object to define your own styles for the underlying base map.

 ## The default maps in Earth Engine